 The Scoop On Cold Brew Coffee

-The first step is choosing a medium to light roast coffee bean.
+The first step is choosing a medium to a light roast coffee bean.
 Then, grind the beans on the lowest setting of your grinder or just enough to result in a course ground.
-The outcome you want is smooth and mild and using a finer ground or a dark roast will not get you there.
+The outcome you want is smooth and mild and using a finer ground, or a dark roast will not get you there.

 Next, place the grounds into a glass container that has a lid and pour the room temperature water over the ground beans.
 I use filtered or bottled water for best results.

 Mix well with a spoon and close the lid tightly.

 The next step is to either place the container in the refrigerator for 24 hours or on the counter at room temperature for 12 hours.
 If you don’t have a full 12 hours, you can jump-start the brewing by adding warmer water instead of room temperature water.
 I have found that the refrigerated method gives a more in-depth, smoother taste.

 The last step is to strain the beans with a sieve then again using a coffee filter inside the strainer.
 Don’t push it through just let it drip naturally.